• Prisma Header March 2023

 Posted on | 5 Comments

-Greenville Candy Buy-Back Programs: Did your kids bring home too much Halloween candy?
+On the search for “candy buyback near me”?
+Did your kids bring home too much Halloween candy?
+On the search for “candy buyback near me”?
 Don’t worry!
-We have several dentists in Greenville to take that candy and exchange it for something that won’t result in a sugar overload or rot on their teeth.
-Plus, some of that candy will be shipped overseas to our American soldiers who will enjoy a treat.
+We have a couple of dental offices in Greenville to take that candy and exchange it for something that won’t result in a sugar overload or rot on their teeth.
+And we have a few more creative ideas for using or giving away that candy.

 Greer Pediatric Dental